xwal/awesome-stars/README.md

 * [RETableViewManager](https://github.com/romaonthego/RETableViewManager) - Powerful data driven content manager for UITableView.
 * [SlackTextViewController](https://github.com/slackhq/SlackTextViewController) - A drop-in UIViewController subclass with a growing text input view and other useful messaging features
 * [PKRevealController](https://github.com/pkluz/PKRevealController) - PKRevealController is a delightful view controller container for iOS, enabling you to present multiple controllers on top of one another.
-* [DZNEmptyDataSet](https://github.com/dzenbot/DZNEmptyDataSet) - A drop-in UITableView/UICollectionView superclass category for showing empty datasets whenever the view has no content to display.
+* [DZNEmptyDataSet](https://github.com/dzenbot/DZNEmptyDataSet) - A drop-in UITableView/UICollectionView superclass category for showing empty datasets whenever the view has no content to display
 * [CBStoreHouseRefreshControl](https://github.com/coolbeet/CBStoreHouseRefreshControl) - Fully customizable pull-to-refresh control inspired by Storehouse iOS app
 * [IFTTTLaunchImage](https://github.com/IFTTT/IFTTTLaunchImage) - Put your asset catalog launch images to work for you.
 * [jot](https://github.com/IFTTT/jot) - An iOS framework for easily adding drawings and text to images.